 - Please let them know if there’s an emergency or if it was human error that triggered the alarm.
 Ask them to deactivate it.

-The editors of the Talisman and Herald and the Herald advertising manager will be issued keys to their offices.
-It is the responsibility student leader to apply for and get the key from WKU’s Access Management office.
+If a student leader has a private office, that student may acquire a key to that office from WKU Access Control in the police department.
+But be aware that if you get a key, you are responsible for it.
 The key holder must keep track of the key and not loan it to anybody.
 Staff members who are issued a key and lose it will have to pay the cost of having the lock changed and the key replaced.
-All keys are to be returned to Access Management at the end of finals week.
+All keys are to be returned to Access Control before the end of finals week.

-Designated members of the Herald, Talisman and Cherry Creative staffs will have ID cards that grant them access to the Student Publications Center.
+Designated members of the Herald, Talisman, Student Publications Advertising and Cherry Creative staffs have ID cards that grant them access to the Student Publications Center.
 The card is the responsibility of the staffer – they are not to give it to anyone else to use.
 If it is lost or stolen, the staffer should report it immediately.
 Staffers are issued one card and will have to pay for a replacement.
-Cards are deactivated by office staff at the end of the semester or termination of employment.
+Cards are deactivated by office staff at the end of each semester or at termination of employment.

 If a student leader chooses to allow a staff member access to the building after business hours, then it is that student leader’s responsibility to stay until the staffer leaves.
 Upon leaving the building, the student leader should ensure the building is locked and lights and equipment are off.

 WKU Student Publications maintains a small inventory of computers, cameras, lenses, lighting and other equipment solely for the use of students who work at Student Publications.
 Any equipment must be signed out through your adviser.

 The university does not, in general, provide the equipment for Student Publications.
 Because the equipment is costly to maintain, its use by those who are not on staff is prohibited.
 Staff members’ use of any Student Publications equipment not related to their work at Student Publications must be approved specifically by their adviser.